New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

 \section{Introduction}

 One of the primary objectives of this paper is to initiate a study of the classical sup-norm problem in the context of holomorphic Siegel cusp forms of degree $2$ (denoted as $S_k^2(N)$) in the level aspect.
 The sup-norm problem is in a nascent stage for higher rank groups -- especially for the symplectic groups, which are the objects of interest here -- and only recently some results have been obtained: viz.
 Das-Krishna \cite{sd-hk}, Kramer-Mandal \cite{kr-sup}, Saha et al \cite{saha-deg2} in the scalar weight aspect, or the restriction-to-compact setting in the Laplace eigenvalue aspect by Blomer-Pohl \cite{blo-pohl}.
 It is well known that automorphic forms on higher rank groups, which do not have global Whittaker models, like the case of holomorphic Siegel modular forms, pose significant obstacles to analytical questions.
-There are two distinct aspects of the problem: one is to obtain the correct $L^\infty$-size of the space (referred to as `size' henceforth) measured by the supremum of its Bergman kernel (BK for short); and second, to obtain a good bound on the size of a single eigenform.
+There are two distinct aspects of the problem:

+-- one is to obtain the correct $L^\infty$-size of the space (referred to as `size' henceforth) measured by the supremum of its Bergman kernel (BK for short); and

+-- second, to obtain a good bound on the size of a single eigenform.
 We briefly discuss these topics below in the current context.

 As an initial investigation, in this paper we focus our attention on the subspace of Saito-Kurokawa lifts (SK lifts in short) of (Hecke congruence) level $N$ which is a subspace of $S^{(2)}_k(N)$ obtained as functorial lifting from the space of holomorphic elliptic cusp forms, denoted by $S_k(N)$.
 We denote the space of the SK lifts by $\skkn$.
 See the works of R. Schmidt \cite{schmidt-SKlift} for a representation-theoretic treatment where they arise via CAP representations, and that of Eichler-Zagier \cite{EZ} and T. Ibukiyama \cite{Ibu-SK} for a classical construction.
-Both approaches will play a role in this paper, but the classical setting will be predominant.
+Both approaches will play a role in this paper, but the classical setting will be the predominant one.
 Even though it is helpful that SK lifts are related to $\mrm{GL}(2)$ objects; but in the context of sup-norm questions, some of the standard tools that are needed (viz. the geometric side of the Bergman kernel), are not available at our disposal in a useful way.
 In this way, the problem is nicely balanced.

 Also as far as we are aware, nothing is known about the correct size of $\skkn$.
 Our first task in this direction is then to formulate a conjecture about this and test it over certain subspaces.
 We easily get a global lower bound (viz. $N^{-2}$), and can check that at least the same appears as an upper bound for the oldspace.
 Even this requires some work, see sections~\ref{old-cont-02} and \ref{old-cont-1}.